-For both initial/annual and semi-annual recertification procedures, eligibility determinations may be performed simultaneously with testing and treatment.
-Sub-recipients assume the risk that PBC RWHAP funds utilized for clients ultimately determined to be ineligible will not be reimbursed by the recipient, and Sub-recipient must identify an alternate payment source for the services rendered.
+For both initial and annual recertification procedures, eligibility determinations may be performed simultaneously with testing and treatment.
+Sub-recipients assume the risk that PBC RWHAP funds utilized for clients ultimately determined to be ineligible will not be reimbursed by the Recipient, and Sub-recipient must identify an alternate payment source for the services rendered.
 All funded service categories may be provided on a time-limited basis, not to exceed 30 days.
 Sub-recipients may determine if and which services they are willing to provide to clients during this time-limited rapid eligibility determination period.
+All clients must be registered in the client database (Provide Enterprise) to establish the 30 day rapid eligibility period while an eligibility determination is being made.